Storyflow Logo

 Google Contacts with Tags logo

+Camp: Manual-Structured.
 Google Contacts with custom labels and notes handles light personal CRM at no cost.
-For users who want a free, low-overhead contact list, Google Contacts is the default.
+For users who want a free, low-overhead contact list that syncs everywhere, it is the default.

-Best for: Budget-conscious users who want a plain contact list.
-Not for: users who want relationship intelligence.
+Best for: Budget-conscious users who want a plain, ubiquitous contact list.
+Not for: users who want relationship intelligence or reminders.

-Pros: Free, syncs across all Google services, ubiquitous access.
+Pros: Free, syncs across every Google service, ubiquitous access, zero setup.

-Cons: No relationship intelligence, no follow-up reminders, no AI.
+Cons: No relationship intelligence, no follow-up reminders, no AI, and labels are a weak substitute for structured tracking.

-Verdict: Google Contacts is the right pick for plain free contact lists.
+Verdict: Google Contacts is the right pick when you want a free list and nothing more.

 12. Streak (Best Gmail-Based CRM)